tytydraco/yessleep/out/I_Wandered_into_a_Hotel_Everyone_Forgot_Isnt_Empty.md

 The hotel itself was still a ruin.
 Windows broken, wood rotting.
 But the party continued as if nothing were amiss.
 Music throbbed, laughter echoed, and my friends seemed both comforting and wrong.
 Like stepping into a dream that refused to obey reason.

 We plunged into the revelry.
 The bass rattled through me, my body moving before my mind caught up.
-Yet beneath it, a whisper tugged at me, low and insistent: *Wrong.
-This is wrong.*
+Yet beneath it, a whisper tugged at me, low and insistent: “*Wrong.
+This is wrong.”*

 It swelled, threading through the music, louder than the beat.
-My skin prickled with a desperate urge to leave, to slip out through the gate before this place swallowed me whole.
+My skin prickled with a desperate urge to leave, to slip out through the gate before this place *swallowed me whole.*

 I shifted.
 Solis' hand closed around mine — gentle, but unyielding.
 Less friendship, more restraint.